Github2k10/Github2k10/README.md

 <h3 align="center">
     I am a pursuing Full Stack Development from Masai School, Bangalore, India.<br />
-    I am completed my Diploma in Electronics and Communication from PUSA Institue of Technology, New Delhi, India.<br />
+    I have completed my Diploma in Electronics and Communication from PUSA Institue of Technology, New Delhi, India.<br />
     I like solving competitive coding problems, exploring new technologies and book reading.
 </h3>